UA-58485511-1

 The sensor works by detecting the specific sounds that pressurized gas leaks emit.
 Thanks to its integrated 124 ultrasound microphones, the ultrasound camera reconstructs the position of the sound source.
 The information is overlaid in real-time with a wide angle optical image.

-Ultra Pro creates in a single tap images and videos that can then be assembled in reports either using Distran reporting software Audalytics or with the user favorite software.
+Ultra Pro creates, in a single tap, images and videos that can be assembled in reports either using Distran’s reporting software Audalytics or with the user’s preferred software.

 Down to

-Ultrasonic Gas Leak Imaging is a technique that allows to analyze the sound emitted by leaks and to display it as an image.
-It works for any gas type even vacuum.
+Ultrasonic Gas Leak Imaging is a technique that allows you to analyze the sound emitted by leaks and and display it as an image.
+It detects any gas type, even vacuum.

 Classical gas detectors require the operator to thoroughly check every potential leak point.
 With Ultrasonic Imaging, the detection can be performed without scanning every single element.
 The inspection is done several meters away, reducing the need for scaffolding.

-Leaks can be found several meters away (for bigger leaks up to 100m away).
-The operator is thus less or not at all exposed to hazardous location.
+Leaks can be found several meters away.
+The operator has less or no exposure to the hazardous location.

-Thanks to its 124 sensors, Ultra Pro can not only locate leaks but also quantify how severe is a gas leak within seconds and without the need of a tripod.
+Thanks to its 124 sensors, Ultra Pro can not only locate leaks but also quantify the severity of a gas leak within seconds and without the need for a tripod.
 From the sound source loudness, a gas flow rate is automatically converted in real-time.
 It is not affected by the background noise.
-The leak rate quantification makes it possible to prioritize the maintenance and helps taking decisions regarding the repair of the leaks.
+The leak rate quantification makes it possible to prioritize the maintenance and inform the decisions regarding the repair of the leaks.

-In addition the ultrasonic camera Ultra Pro estimates in real-time its limit of detection in the current environment given the user selected settings.
-It enables the operator to validate its inspection.
+Additionally, the ultrasonic camera Ultra Pro estimates, in real-time, its limit of detection in the current environment given the user selected settings.
+It enables the operator to validate his inspection.

 Partial discharges such as Corona discharges, arcing and tracking happen in high-voltage systems and may lead to failures.
 These phenomena produce ultrasound and can be precisely localized with Ultra Pro.

-Ultrasonic imaging shines when it comes to report because images speak more than a thousand words when it comes to describe a leak location.
-Furthermore, Distran developed an integrated reporting tool, called Audalytics, that enables the operator to create a report with annotations within minutes, after the inspection.
-The report can then be shared within all stakeholders without additional software, directly in the browser, where the videos are embedded seamlessly.
+Ultrasonic imaging shines when it comes to reports because images speak more than a thousand words when it comes to describing a leak location.
+Furthermore, Distran has developed an integrated reporting tool, called Audalytics, that enables the operator to create a report with annotations within minutes after the inspection.
+The report can then be shared within all stakeholders without additional software, directly in the browser where videos are embedded seamlessly.

 Special software features allow data-trending, dashboard functions and recording of voice notes.

-Ultra Pro has been developed from the beginning with industrials and by people that have performed many inspections in the past.
-Weighting only 1.3kg including the battery, the camera is operated with a single hand, so that the operator can safely inspect, even if it is in a staircase.
-The camera has also been tested for drops is designed to be robust.
-Its integrated LED lighting illuminate dark areas without the need of a separate light source.
+From the beginning, Ultra Pro has been developed with industrials and by people who have performed many inspections in the past.
+Weighing only 1.5 kg including the battery, the camera is operated with a single hand, so that the operator can safely inspect, even in a staircase.
+The camera has also been tested for drops, in design to be robust.
+Its integrated LED lighting illuminate dark areas without the need for a separate light source.

 Single-handed, self contained